Munduruku: Name

 Also known as the Mundurucu, Maytapu, and Cara Preta, the Munduruku call themselves Wuy Jugu.
 Oral history says the name Munduruku comes from their enemies the Parintintin people and means ‘red ants’, based on the historical Munduruku tactic of attacking en masse.

 Culture

 The Munduruku have a distinctive residence pattern.
 Rather than a pattern based on conjugal or affinal bonds, in Munduruku villages all males over the age of thirteen live in one household and all the females live with all of the males under thirteen in another..

 Before the discovery of America by Columbus, a tribal ritual was practised by the Munduruku consisting of removing the skin from a man’s head and then drying it.
 The result was a smaller head used for religion purposes.
-This tribal practice is no longer carried out but many "smaller heads" can still be seen in museums all over the world.
+This tribal practice is no longer carried out but many "smaller heads" can still be seen in museums around the world.

+The Munduruku hold religious beliefs in multiple Supernatural Gamekeepers.
+Each creature they hunt is said to have a spiritual mother deity who oversees their children, ensuring the creatures return to the world after their death.
+By following certain rules of respect to the game the spirit mother will continue their rebirth.
+These beliefs effect how they interact with their environments and have and will create future impacts both positive and negative on the longevity of certain species.